-Many folks will fly in a day before the conference to hang out and tour around.
-I always regret it when I arrive at the conference the day it’s starting.
+Many folks will fly a day before the conference to hang out and tour around.
+I always regret it when I arrive at the conference the day it starts.

-At most conferences, the biggest benefit will be meeting and networking with other attendees outside of the main talks.
+The biggest benefit at most conferences will be meeting and networking with other attendees outside the main talks.

 This might mean grabbing a coffee with another attendee, joining a table for breakfast, or hanging out in the lobby outside the conference room.
 From what I've heard other attendees say, this informal hangout time can be the best part of Podcast Movement!